jlleongarcia/jlleongarcia/content/blog/ai-comercial-readweb.md

 I was testing[ ScrapeGraph with Streamlit here](https://github.com/JAlcocerT/Streamlit-MultiChat/blob/main/Streamlit_Pages/Streamlit_ScrapeGraph.py)

+With ScrapeGraph, you just need an **API for LLM** and just ask questions about the content of a website!

 * Docs [ScrapeGraph + OpenAI](https://scrapegraph-ai.readthedocs.io/en/latest/getting_started/examples.html)

 {{< callout type="info" >}}
 [ScrapeGraph **allows for open Models - via Ollama**](https://fossengineer.com/scrapping-with-llms/#scrapegraph-with-ollama) and also closed LLMs to work with it.
 {{< /callout >}}

+But if you are looking for a quick thing...

+...with OpenAI is really quick.
+Plus you already have the API plugged in for any other purpuse.

+Like summarizing the resulting `.json` file of the scrapt or any other workflow.

+This is what I made with [this script - combining ScrapeGraph with OpenAI API Call](https://github.com/JAlcocerT/Scrap_Tools/blob/main/ScrapeGraph/sample6_sg_openai.py)

 ### FireCrawl